effectorHQ/.github/profile/README.md

 **We build hands for AI that moves first.**

 OpenClawHQ is an open community building plugins, connectors, and tools for the proactive AI ecosystem.
 We exist because one team — no matter how strong — can't cover every use case.
 With 500+ PRs flowing through OpenClaw daily, the path forward isn't more people.
-It's a better architecture: distributed, plugin-native, community-driven.
+Distributed, skill-native, community-driven It's a better architecture.

 ---